Read Mapping Near Non-Volatile Memory

 \subsection{Hierarchical Multi-Phase Search}

-Our focus so far was on the basics of \arch's mapping mechanism.
-We will next look into mapping accuracy, and specifically identify under what circumstances \arch\ would fail to map a given {\em query} to the respective {\em reference}, which in fact was {\em similar enough}.
-As explained in Section~\ref{sec:pr}, the most likely reason is reverse complement of {\em query}s, since NGS platforms typically sequence almost half of the DNA strands in reverse order.
-The next likely reason is having substitution mismatches in the \seed-long {\em prefix} used for search space pruning (Section~\ref{sec:biocam}).
-A corrupted {\em prefix} may lead to ill-addressed search requests, i.e., FilterU sending incorrect PMIs to MatchU.
-Finally, the least likely reason is a short indel in the {\em query}, since TCAM arrays can only handle substitution errors.
-Other reasons might be due to the existence of complex repetitive regions or complex genome variations which are very challenging to detect and is beyond the scope of this work.
+Our focus so far was on the very basics of \arch's mapping mechanism.
+We will next look into the mapping accuracy, specifically, under what circumstances \arch\ may not be able to map a given {\em query} to the respective {\em reference}, which in fact was {\em similar enough}.
+In the following, we will refer to such cases as {\em missed} mappings.
+NGS imperfections (i.e., {read errors}) and genomic variations complicate mapping, and thereby can lead to misses.

-\arch\ employs multi-phase hierarchical mapping, where each phase acts as a filtering layer for the next phase which in turn performs more sophisticated mapping, considering only the subset of {\em query}s the previous phase failed to map.
-In other words, a phase re-attempts mapping only for the subset of {\em query}s that the previous phase failed to map.
-If the mapping in a phase fails, MatchU raises the {\em Failed-Map} signal. \arch\ in turn feeds {\em Failed-Map} back to FilterU, to trigger more sophisticated mapping attempts in the subsequent phase(s), as need be.
+As explained in Sect.~\ref{sec:pr}, \arch\ is designed to operate under all prevalent manifestations of {read errors} and genomic variations.
+To this end, \arch\ employs multi-phase hierarchical mapping.
+Fig.~\ref{fig:phase} provides an overview.
+Each phase acts as a filtering layer for the subsequent phase, which in turn performs more complex mapping. {\em More complex mapping} entails re-attempting by considering {\em more complex manifestations} of {read} errors/genomic variations than the predecessor phase did.
+In this manner, each phase re-attempts mapping only for the subset of {\em query}s that the previous phase missed to map.

+If the mapping in a phase fails, MatchU raises the {\em Missed-Map} signal. \arch\ in turn feeds {\em Missed-Map} back to FilterU, to trigger more complex mapping attempts in the subsequent phase(s).